githubtraining/write-a-ll-course/responses/12_phase-3-config.md

 ### :keyboard: Activity: Write the config logic for both responses to the learner in their first step

-1. Edit the config file in this pull request to include the logic for both responses around the gate
+1. Edit the config file in this pull request to include the logic for both responses around the gate.

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>